dongdongtaetae/dongdongtaetae/README.md

-- 👋 Hi, I’m @dongdongtaetae
+- 👋 Hi, I’m @dongdongtaetae.
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing Mario.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning painting, and clay art.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my self.
-- 📫 How to reach me ...
+- 📫 there is no way to contect me.

 <!---
 dongdongtaetae/dongdongtaetae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.